logo

 Our remote support solutions, including real-time monitoring and 24/7 remote support through Wärtsilä Expertise Centres, help you to cut operating costs through data and infrastructure optimisation, preventing problems before they occur.

-In Australia, Wärtsilä’s 1,800 square metre fully equipped workshop in Sydney provides component overhauls and services for most Wärtsilä products within our area of coverage.
-Supported by a diverse and experienced field service and workshop team, we are ready to provide 24/7 local support whenever and wherever it is needed.
+In Australia, Wärtsilä has been serving customers with local service capability since 1989, when Wärtsilä Australia was first established.
+Today, our 1,800 m² fully equipped workshop in Sydney provides component overhauls and services for Wärtsilä products.
+Supported by a diverse and experienced field service and workshop team, we offer 24/7 local support to ensure your power plant runs safely, reliably and efficiently throughout its entire lifecycle.

 Lifecycle services - Australia